Japanese Language Schools in Tokyo

 Read more about student apartments in Tokyo

 Quick facts about Tokyo and Japanese Language Schools

 |38 100 000

 Japan has a lot more to offer than Tokyo.
 A couple of hours on the Shinkansen bullet train will take you down to Japan's other big city region Kansai.
 If you look for authentic traditional Japanese culture, are interested in old temples and shrines, nowhere can beat the Kansai cities of Kyoto and the nearby city of Nara.

 If you want to try something else but still experience life in a big Japanese city then Osaka, one hour from Kyoto, is a natural choice.
 The Kansai hub, home to many famous Japanese comedians and Japanese famous street food - Takoyaki (octopus fritters) is equally full of excitement and has much to explore and discover.
 There are also many other amazing Japanese cities ideal for leisure and nature experiences.
-If you want to study Japanese outside of Tokyo we can recommend the following Japanese Language Schools:
+If you want to study outside of Tokyo we can recommend the following Japanese Language Schools and universities:

-Read more about JCom Osaka
+Read more about Osaka YMCA Japanese Language School

-Read more about Nihongo Center, Kyoto
+Read more about Kyoto University of Applied Science

 Yamanashi Gakuin University

 While not a language school we also want to mention Yamanashi Gakuin University where you learn Japanese as part of a four year Bachelor program while you study other subjects in English.
 Choose between majors in Global Business and Economics, Political Science, Interdisciplinary Arts or Japan Studies.